 If you are part of a group of people in need of housing you may want to consider a community self build scheme.
 New skills and confidence can be gained as well as a new home.

-There are many different models for carrying out a community scheme and in recent years there have been some fantastic projects which are a good source of inspiration:
+There are many different models for carrying out a community scheme and there have been some fantastic projects which are a good source of inspiration:

 We’ve looked at a few initial issues but there will be others specific to your situation.
 Use this section as the start for your own planning brainstorming.